my favorite digital (as in

-work”) is an HF propagation monitoring on WSPR, an experimental weak-signal data mode similar to JT65 that uses digital audio transmission takes 2 long minutes to transmit the callsign, locator and power.
+work”) is an HF propagation monitoring using WSPR, a weak-signal data mode similar to JT65 that uses digital audio processing on PC transmission takes 2 long minutes to transmit the callsign, locator and power.
 QRP and QRPp signals are routinely received over thousands of kilometers when the bands are open.
 In the best amateur tradition, the software was written and released free-of-charge by K1JT to help others experiment.
 WSPR is now supported in WSJT-X. The neat thing about it is that the program automatically uploads details of